Cooking with Fresh Mint

 PIN Cooking with Fresh Mint to try some recipes later!

 I’m a long time gardening fan and my blog is full of recipes using garden produce and fresh herbs.
 Many years ago I wrote a series of posts on the blog called Cooking Tips for Gardeners, where I spotlighted an ingredient and shared my favorite recipes using it.
-This summer I’ve decided to update those posts to make them more useful and include current recipes.
-So today let’s give a big cheer for mint, which starts in the garden ultra early and lasts long into the fall.

-Mint is something that absolutely everyone can grow successfully, and the distinctive flavor adds that extra something to so many dishes!
-I love fresh mint, and have some favorite ways to use it, and over the last few years I’ve really expanded my horizons with this hearty garden herb.
+Mint is something that everyone can grow successfully, and the distinctive flavor adds that extra something to so many dishes!
+I love mint, and have some favorite ways to use it, and over the last few years I’ve really expanded my horizons with this hearty garden herb.
 So here are a few thoughts about Cooking with Fresh Mint and recipe ideas using this flavorful herb.

 Tips for Growing Mint: